AmanoShizukikun/Nagato-Sakura-SMS-Checker/assets/docs/README_en.md

 - [Update] Version information now displays the current program's running mode.
 - [Update] Adjusted the output results for enabling the display of hostname and IP, and enabling the display of certificate dates, making the output results neater.
 - [Update] Adjusted response status check replies, making it clearer what is being detected.
 - [Update] Adjusted the output order, now the output order of URLs does not get messed up when enabling display of hostname and enabling display of certificate dates.
-(Only guaranteed for URLs 1~2)
 - [Fix] Fixed GUI version background CMD output results, now the output results no longer have strange line breaks.
 ### Known Issues
 - [Error] When scaling the screen, the UI images of the program do not scale accordingly.